Desireful/phpbb/docs/coding-guidelines.markdown

 The macro `@package_version@` is automatically replaced when generating documentation.
 The `PACKAGENAME` depends on what part of phpBB this file belongs to, more on this can be found in the directory structure document.
 The default package name is `phpBB`.

-If the file has been edited by multiple authors they should be listed like this (contributions should be significant: at least more than 5 lines of code, excluding comments, brackets etc.):

-    * @author    AUTHOR1 <MAIL1>
-    * @author    AUTHOR2 <MAIL2>

-If an author has not signed a Fiduciary License Agreement and does not intend to do so he needs to be listed in the copyright notice, too.
+If an author has not signed a Fiduciary License Agreement (FLA) and does not intend to do so he needs to be listed in the copyright notice, too.
+This is only an option if the person has only contributed to a very small number of files.
+It does however require at least one significant contribution to the file (not a one line bug fix).
+The author will not separately be listed in the AUTHORS file listing all contributors who have signed the FLA.

     * @copyright 2010 phpBB Ltd.
     *            2010 AUTHORNAME